Bombs kill 15 Turkish police officers as jets strike PKK in Iraq

 Late on Tuesday, an HDP office and a nearby bookstore in central Anatolian province of Kirsehir was set on fire by an angry group chanting slogans in favour of killed soldiers and policemen.
 The bookstore belonged to an HDP official, media reports said.

-(Reporting by Orhan Coskun, Gulsen Solaker and Ayla Jean Yackley; Writing by Daren Butler and Ece Toksabay; Editing by Nick Tattersall and Tom Heneghan)
+(Reporting by Orhan Coskun and Ayla Jean Yackley; Writing by Daren Butler and Ece Toksabay; Editing by Nick Tattersall and Tom Heneghan)